muraljs/mural/README.md

 * Koa
 * Joi

-Then you might want to understand some of the wrapper libraries that combine these into the Bur stack.
+Then you might want to understand some of the wrapper libraries that combine these into the Mural stack.

 * Unikoa
 * Universal Tree